MallocNull/circlescape/protocol.md

 Because epoch time is not standardized across systems, an intermediate layer of date/time transmission must be used between the client and server so as to handle time dependent interactions.
 Therefore, a "sockstamp" will be used in place of the context-dependent implementations of epoch time.

-A sockstamp is a sequence of six bytes that represent a fully qualified date and time on the Gregorian calendar.
+A sockstamp is a sequence of six bytes that represent a fully qualified UTC date and time on the Gregorian calendar.
 For the best use of space without obfuscating the data too much, the year's lower four bits and the four bits signifying the month are shared in the same byte, but no other components are joined.

 The 12 bits signifying the year are an unsigned quanitity, and indicate the number of years since 0 AD; any date prior to the year of Christ's birth cannot be represented in this format, but this should never be necessary.
 The effective range of years that can be expressed by this format is 1 AD to 4095 AD.
 Because the year 0 AD is not a legal year in the Gregorian calendar, this value should never be zero.